Alzheimer diseaseSenile dementia - Alzheimer type (SDAT); SDAT

 - Manage symptoms, such as behavior problems, confusion, and sleep problems

-- Change the home environment to make daily activities
+- Change the home environment to make daily activities easier

 - Support family members and other caregivers